alexwlchan/alexwlchan.net/src/_drafts/aberdulais-waterfall.md

   {% wide_image 2018/P9210349 %}
   <figcaption>
     ...and looking back through the other corner.
-    That overhang in the corner became a place to hide from another brief shower of rain!
+    That overhang in the corner became a place to hide during some more rain!
   </figcaption>
 </figure>